 Germany Travel Guide

-If there’s any single country I could credit with sparking my never-ending obsession with Europe, it’s Germany.
-It was right here that I first found myself outside of an English-speaking country, one of those true shocking moments that’s both unnerving and joyous at its core.
+If there’s any single country I could credit with sparking my obsession with Europe, it’s Germany.
+It was here that I first found myself outside of an English-speaking country.
+Germany quickly affirmed that my, up to that point, lifelong armchair fascination with foreign cultures and languages would likely stick around.

-Even as my infatuations move further east, I’m positive that this country at the heart of Central Europe will play a part for the rest of my days.
+Even as my travel infatuations moved further east, I’m sure that this country, at the heart of Central Europe, will play a part in my travel plans for the rest of my days.
 Every time I set foot in Germany—from moving to Munich for a summer to dragging my family to Berlin to let them experience it for themselves—it feels as if I’m doing it with new eyes.
-Everything changes while at the same time still feeling like a small slice of home.
+Everything changes, yet it still always feels like a small slice of home.

 When to visit Germany

-Before I go an spout off what an amazing travel destination Germany is, there’s one thing I need to get out of the way: the weather.
-Spoiling an otherwise perfect European experience, the weather in Germany isn’t exactly all sunshine and rainbows.
+Before I spout off what a fantastic travel destination Germany is, there’s one thing we need to get out of the way: the weather.
+Spoiling an otherwise near-perfect European experience, the weather in Germany isn’t exactly all sunshine and rainbows.

 Neuschwanstein Castle, Germany

-Overall, the best time to go to Germany is in the spring and fall, particularly May & October.
-During both these months you’ll get to experience warm weather without the crowds and the heavy rainfall of the peak summer months or the chilly windy day of winter.
-The spring and fall shoulder seasons also provide the best value to travellers in terms of both airfare & accommodations deals.
+Overall, the best time to go to Germany is in the spring and fall, particularly May and October.
+During both these months, you’ll get to experience warm weather without the crowds and the heavy rainfall of the peak summer months or the chilly, windy days of winter.
+The spring and fall shoulder seasons also provide the best value to travellers in terms of both airfare and accommodation deals.

 Where to go in Germany

-There’s this silly notion out there that a backpacking adventure to Europe should mean hitting up every possible place on a massive time-crunch.
-If there’s any country that could prove just how entirely wrong this approach is, it’s Germany.
+There’s a silly notion out there that a backpacking adventure to Europe should mean hitting up every possible place on a massive time crunch.
+If there’s any country that could prove just how wrong this approach is, it’s Germany.

 Summer in Kocher, Germany